Anze-/PLATECH/README.md

 The purpose is to quicken up the load times of webpages containing embedded compiled latex pictures (even dinamically requested), cut down the number of requests to the compiler and decrease the webpage bandwith usage thanks to saving the compiled latex outputs to a local folder with a unique name, and looking for a saved image before sending the request the the clsipy server.

 #New!

-Added a jQuery script to embed latex compiled images using the <latex dpi="integer">your \LatexCode</latex>.
++ Added a jQuery script to embed latex compiled images using the <latex dpi="integer">your \LatexCode</latex>.

++ Added <latex> default class as .latex ; now you can even set custom class and/or id to the latex tag to call it via js or css or whatever you want!

-Added full LaTeX support (now even arrays and matrices will work!) using urlencoding.
++ Added full LaTeX support (now even arrays and matrices will work!) using urlencoding.

-Steps to get this working:
+##Steps to get <latex> tag working:

-    1)Install PLATECH
+    1. Install PLATECH
-    2)Copy/Paste the html in latex_tag.html (the comments will help you) to your <head>
+    2. Copy/Paste the html in latex_tag.html (the comments will help you) to your <head>
-    3)Edit the 'server' variable to match your PLATECH install folder ( e.g. var server = "http://yourdom.ain/myfolder"; )
+    3. Edit the 'server' variable to match your PLATECH install folder ( e.g. var server = "http://yourdom.ain/myfolder"; )
-    4)Use the <latex> tag freely in your doument <body>!
+    4. Use the <latex> tag freely in your doument <body>!

 # Installation
-    1) Check for php to be enabled and create folder named e.g. 'myfolder'
+    1. Check for php to be enabled and create folder named e.g. 'myfolder'
-    2) Place the index.php in 'myfolder'
+    2. Place the index.php in 'myfolder'
-    3) Create a subfolder called e.g. 'mycache'
+    3. Create a subfolder called e.g. 'mycache'
-    4) Now edit the php settings of the file index.php as suggested in comments
+    4. Now edit the php settings of the file index.php as suggested in comments

 you are done!